UK-U.S. extradition review deals blow to hacker

 McKinnon, 45, suffers from Asperger's syndrome, a form of autism, and his supporters say he is too ill to be sent for trial in the United States.
 He faces charges that could lead to a 70-year jail sentence.

-Home Secretary Theresa May has been waiting for medical reports on McKinnon before making a final decision on his extradition.
+Britain's Home Secretary (interior minister) Theresa May has been waiting for medical reports on McKinnon before making a final decision on his extradition.

 The review, led by retired judge Scott Baker, said criticism of the treaty was based on a misunderstanding of how the legislation operated in practice.